Untitled Document

 Following are some of the main facts and arguments that illustrate the limits situation.

-The fundamental conclusion is that consumer-capitalist society cannot be fixed.
-It cannot solve the problems its basic structures and commitments generate.
+Consumer-capitalist society cannot be fixed.
+It cannot solve the problems that its basic structures and commitments generate.
 It has to be largely replaced by a society that will allow us to live well on a small fraction of the present levels of consumption.
-The Simpler Way argument is

 that such a society must involve simpler lifestyles, mostly small and local economies under local participatory control and not determined by market forces, no economic growth, and the abandonment of competitive, individualistic and acquisitive values.